icco/resume/resume.md

 ## Background

-I am a software developer with an interest in communication and design.
-I enjoy experimenting with new things and I believe that creating ways for people to share knowledge is one of the greatest goals for mankind.
+I am a Software Reconnaissance Engineer.
+Think of me as a full-stack developer with an interest in improving the ways people communicate using technology.
+I enjoy experimenting with new things to help find interesting intersections in technology to help design beautiful and powerful ways for people to share knowledge, advice and experiences.

-I am an Eagle Scout and in my free time I enjoy contributing to open source projects, hiking, reading and listening to music.
+I am an Eagle Scout.
+In my free time I enjoy contributing to open source projects, reading, listening to music and wandering through cities and countrysides.

 ## Education